seaboyz/You-Dont-Know-JS/this & object prototypes/ch3.md

 **The specification makes this same distinction**, interestingly.

-Technically, functions never "belong" to objects, so saying that a function that just happens to be accessed on an object reference is automatically a "method" seems a bit of a stretch of semantics.
+Technically, ***functions never "belong" to objects***, so saying that a function that just happens to be accessed on an object reference is automatically a "method" seems a bit of a stretch of semantics.

 It *is* true that some functions have `this` references in them, and that *sometimes* these `this` references refer to the object reference at the call-site.
 But this usage really does not make that function any more a "method" than any other function, as `this` is dynamically bound at run-time, at the call-site, and thus its relationship to the object is indirect, at best.